Hit and Run Accidents

 Contact Us for Legal Advice

 It is imperative that you get legal advice as quickly as possible after the accident because of the strict requirements you need to meet to access benefits and pursue a claim for personal injury damages.
-At Bronson Jones & Company LLP, we are one of the largest personal injury law firms in Vancouver with two offices in the city and an additional 11 offices throughout British Columbia.
+At Bronson Jones & Company LLP, we are one of the largest personal injury law firms in Vancouver with an office in the city and an additional 9 offices throughout British Columbia.
 We are available to help you obtain the compensation that you or your loved one is entitled to from being injured in a hit and run accident.